DeGraciaMathieu/php-class-dependencies-analyzer/README.md

 php class-dependencies-analyzer weakness ./path/to/project --min-delta=0.1
 ```

-The threshold corresponds to the difference in stability between a class and one of its dependencies.
+The delta corresponds to the difference in stability between a class and one of its dependencies.
 The greater this difference, the more likely the first component is to suffer from side effects caused by its unstable dependency.

 > You can filter the results using the `--only=*` or `--exclude=*` options.